NVB9ALT/Realism-pack./README.md

 # Realism-pack
 **COMING SOON: Making features toggleable!**
+**EDIT: sorry about the wait, Kolos26 is currently in charge of the addon and is not available as of mid-June 2023**

-This massive addon adds over 35 new features, realism fixes, and a few bug fixes.
+This massive addon adds over 30 new features, realism fixes, and a few bug fixes.
 The goal of this project is to modify GeoFS to make it as realistic as possible and expand its capabilities.</br>
 You can review the full list of additional features and changes below.